maglietti/explore-ai3/guides/ai3-persistent-storage/ignite3-persistence-guide.md

 This configuration:

-- Creates a storage profile named `chinook_rocks` that uses the RocksDB engine
+- Adds a storage profile named `chinook_rocks` that uses the RocksDB engine to the default node configuration
 - Sets the storage size to 256MB (268435456 bytes)
 - Configures a write buffer size of 64MB, which helps optimize write performance
 - Sets up 16 shards (2^4) for the cache to improve concurrent access